 Synchronization goes the other way, too.
 If you have a SharePoint tasks list, there's an Open with Project button that opens the plan in Project Professional.
 This feature lets you use the Project Scheduling Engine to make schedule updates in Project Professional 2013, Project Professional 2016, Project Professional 2019, or Project for Office 365 and then synchronize the static list back to the tasks list on the SharePoint Project site.

 Managing a Project Site tasks list in this manner is also known as lightweight project management.
 Project Server is not required for this functionality.
 SharePoint Foundation 2013, SharePoint Foundation 2016, or SharePoint Foundation 2019 is the minimum requirement for using the Sync to SharePointfeature.

 When you use SharePoint Server, you can use the "All My Work in One Place" feature to display all tasks that are specifically assigned to you.
 From your "My site" personal tasks list, you can view, organize, and update all your work from this one location.
-The URL is for a SharePoint personal tasks list.
+The following URL is for a SharePoint personal tasks list: